-The choice to not allow public access to this information may be made at any time by submitting a written request to Human Resources.
+The choice to not allow public access to this information or change an existing choice may be made at any time by submitting a written request to Human Resource Department.
 New or terminated employees have 14 days after hire or termination to submit a request.
-Otherwise, personal information will be released to the public until a request to withhold the information is submitted.
+Otherwise, personal information may be released to the public until a request to withhold the information is submitted or another exception for release of information under law applies.
+An employee is responsible for notifying the district if he or she is subject to any exception for disclosure of personal or confidential information.

-Building Use
+Facility Use